 Brian: OK, but we don’t have so much religion or politics in this sort of thing as they have across the Atlantic.
 So far as I know the government here’s just responding to the usual thing about doing more for less – money of course.

 Gemma: Not just that, bothering about birthmothers has become politically correct these days – a bit under Rachel’s influence, so you ignore the politics.
 Yet on the face of things what Rachel actually does isn’t that different from what pro-life campaigners themselves do with pregnancy and maybe post-adoption counselling.
 It’s the counselling itself which isn’t the same.
 The pro-lifers are apt to turn their Crisis Pregnancy Centers into political and anti-abortion campaign centres – at least that’s what the opposition say.
-Whatever she says Rachel does her own campaigning and she’s plenty good at it, but I’ve never known her mention God, not to say creationism.
+Whatever she says Rachel’s always done her own campaigning and she’s plenty good at it, but I’ve never known her mention God, not to say creationism.

-Brian: That would be fine here, especially as the council around here and even the government are sensible enough to realise that Rachel’s service is just what they’re supposed to be wanting more of; private charity keeping it off the taxpayer.
+Brian: That’s fine here, especially as the council around here and even the government are sensible enough to realise Rachel’s service is just what they’re supposed to be wanting more of; private charity keeping it off the taxpayer.
 The real reason why Rachel stays controversial is because she does operate internationally.
 Not only is she based in Australia nowadays but she travels around all over the place and because she still really wants to get rid of adoption she highlights alternatives like emergency contraception.
 It’s not just a matter of agreeing with AmFOR in rejecting the assumption there used to be among social workers and the medical profession that children need to be taken away just because the birthmother’s in a stressful situation.

-Gemma: Indeed, the Vatican as well as the American pro-life people insist morning after pills are early abortions while the scientists still haven’t decided when a brain first emerges.
+Gemma: Indeed, the Vatican as well as the American pro-life people insist morning after pills are early abortions when the scientists still haven’t decided when a brain first emerges.
 But Rachel’s never going to give up trying to get people to take the grief of adoption seriously instead of assuming adoption’s an easy let off.
 She emphasises adoption lets society or maybe your own family off the hook, but it doesn’t let you or your child off the hook.
 She’s quite sensible – she accepts adoption or fostering in cases of really dysfunctional families, like child abuse.
-She even accepts interracial adoptions if we can cut out the abuses like agencies taking fat payoffs to send the babies and leave the special needs kids in the dirt.
+She even accepts interracial adoptions if we can cut out the abuses like agencies taking fat payoffs to send the babies out and leave special needs kids in the dirt.

 Gemma: Yes, but that’s why I’m glad the people I know have given up on trying to argue over how many weeks abortion should be allowed and then arguing about when a foetus becomes a ‘person’.
 If you can develop a brain clone, and with Catholic arguments it’s always about whether you can do this, that, or the other – never mind whether you’re actually doing it, then they’re going to say you’ve got a person after one second.

 Brian: Uh, huh.
-This is why Rachel needs a way to talk about abortion, and emergency contraception come to that, being tolerable at all if all else fails.
+This is why Rachel needs a way to talk about abortion, and emergency contraception come to that, being acceptable if all else fails.
 Including when money’s tight by the way.
 The health experts and sociologists put the recent fall in abortion rates down to tight money amongst other things, but that certainly doesn’t alter the principle.
 It’s ironic that when Rachel talks about adoption meaning children get regarded as inferior or a burden, or when the American anti-adoption people talk about adoptions arranged by Christian organisations as being religious discrimination contrary to human rights, it then sounds like the American pro-life campaigners talking about abortion.
 They say making an exception even for rape and incest victims means any resulting children get looked on as worthless.
 I don’t actually agree myself.
 Allowing termination doesn’t mean we treat Downs Syndrome or autistic children with less respect.
 On the contrary, we allow that to help ensure people who have disabled children can really look after them.
 Including when adoption isn’t possible anyway.

 Gemma: Rachel didn’t say say anything specific about that; after all, she’s mainly concerned about making sure birthmothers can keep their children which they most often want anyway.
 But of course she wants termination available as a last resort – we know that.